 - Be sure to put a sign-up widget on your website so that interested parties can also subscribe.

 Do Facebook Live Events

-As an incentive, those who attend the free online event can enjoy a discount on any of the featured items.
+As an incentive, those who attend the free online event can enjoy a discount on any featured items.
 While you run the video end of the deal, a partner or helper can answer questions and respond to comments.

-Of course this process and how you run it can vary based on the type of products that you offer.
-When this story was relayed to me I thought it was such a smart idea (even if you are eCom only).
-You can do live events showcasing your products even if you don't have a brick and mortar.
+Of course, this process and how you run it can vary based on the type of products that you offer.
+When this story was relayed to me, I thought it was such a smart idea (even if you are eCom only).
+You can do live events showcasing your products even if you don't have a brick-and-mortar.

 Webinars are a great way to keep in touch with your customer base about your company’s status, offer free seminars and “happy hours” without actually doing any selling.
 You can offer one-on-one sessions or group events.

 Increase and Personalize Social Media

 - You've already updated your social profiles to note any change in hours or services.
 But did you pin that to the top of your page?
 This is what customers will be looking for — put it front and center.

 - Jot down your customers' concerns and needs at this time.
 Then create short helpful content (blog posts and/or videos) that specifically addresses each and post to your socials (and link to them in your new newsletter too).

 - No need to wonder how you can help — ask.
 Post a time when you'll have an AMA (Ask Me Anything) where customers can tune in and ask the questions most important to them.
 And you'll provide the answers.
 When you announce your AMA, ask customers to send you questions in advance so that you can be sure to be prepared.